aakash-sony/Employee-Management-System/README.md

 - **Spring Boot**: A Java-based framework for building production-grade web applications.
 - **Spring Data JPA**: Simplifies database operations by providing built-in CRUD functionality.
 - **Thymeleaf**: A modern server-side Java template engine for web and standalone environments.
-- **H2 Database**: An in-memory database used for testing and development.
+- **PostgreSql Database**: A database used for storing the record of employee.
 - **Spring MVC**: A framework for building web applications based on the Model-View-Controller design pattern.
 - **Bootstrap**: Front-end framework used for building responsive and mobile-first websites.
 - **Java Bean Validation**: Used to validate user input in forms.